Safe and Effective Phoenix, AZ, Pet Vaccinations

 16 weeks: DHPP booster & Rabies vaccine

-After the initial series of vaccines, both the DHPP and Rabies vaccines require a booster one year from the last vaccine.
-After the one-year booster, dogs should receive additional boosters every 3 years.
+After the initial series of vaccines, both the DHPP and Rabies vaccines require a booster 1 year after the last vaccine.
+After the 1-year booster, dogs should receive additional boosters every 3 years.

 The common non-core vaccinations for dogs are Bordatella and Leptospirosis.